 - Click the Server Management blade.

-Parameter Name Action Site ID Type the Site ID to be used when connecting to the Teradata Database.
-If you do not have the Site ID, you can continue without it, and add it later.
+Parameter Name Action Site ID [Base, Advance, and Enterprise tier users only] Type the site ID to be used when connecting to the Teradata Database.
+If you do not have the site ID, you can continue without it, and add it later.
 See Site IDs.
-Server Management system name prefix Enter a prefix for all Server Management VMs.
 Server Management admin password Enter the Server Management Administrative password, using 6 to 32 alphanumeric characters.
 Confirm admin password Enter the password again to confirm.
 Server Management REST password Enter the Server Management REST password, using 6 to 32 alphanumeric characters.
 Confirm REST password Enter the password again to confirm.
 Server Management VM Count Enter the number of Server Management VMs (CMICs) you want to deploy.
 You must deploy a minimum of two CMICs for high availability.
 VM Size To change the size, do the following:

 - Click to display a list of VM sizes for the storage type you want.